How to Solve the Soaking Problem with a Front Load Washer

 So what about physical energy?

-The problem with front loaders: You need your laundry to have more time in the cleaning solution.
+The problem with front loaders: You need your laundry to have more time in the cleaning solution. (detergent and water, vinegar and water, or borax and water).

-Work arounds for the front loader soaking problem.
+Workarounds for the front loader soaking problem.

 Another solution is to use the pre-wash cycle as a soaking cycle, understanding that the tumbling of the washtub increases the amount of physical energy involved.

-Also, check the lint trap in your drain line, that can be a serious source of funk in many front loading washers.
+Also, check the lint trap in your drain line.
+That can be a serious source of funk in many front-loading washers.

 Submit your questions to helpme@home-ec101.com.